Learn Growing Celery in Containers in easy steps with the help of this comprehensive guide, and enjoy it fresh in your food!

 Soil

-Use rich soil amended with plenty of aged compost or organic matter and a handful of coffee grounds for Growing Celery in Containers.
-Celery prefers a soil pH of 6.0 to 6.5, alkaline.
-To cut the acidity in the acidic soil, add limestone to it.
+For growing celery in containers, use rich soil amended with plenty of aged compost or organic matter and a handful of coffee grounds.
+Celery prefers an alkaline soil pH of 6.0 to 6.5.
+To reduce the acidity in acidic soil, add limestone.

 Water